srafferty73/stephen_rafferty_pda/Static_and_Dynamic_Task_A/testing_task_1.md

   #typo 'dif' instead of 'def'.
 Plus the parameters should be separated by a comma
   dif highest_card(card1 card2)
   if card1.value > card2.value

-    #card is not a parameter.
+    #card is not passed as a parameter.
+Needs to be either card1 or card2 here.
-    #Since we are returning the highest_card, it should probably be just card1
-    #Within the card.rb file, there is also no *.name assigned.
+    #Within the card.rb file, there is also no *.name property assigned.
     return card.name
   else
     #following the 'if' situation above, this is ok to return
     #since card2 would be the highest_card.
-Again, there's no *.name assigned
+Again, there's no *.name property assigned
     card2
   end
 end
 #extra 'end' that is not required.
 Should instead be at the end of the entire class codeblock
 end

-#there is no need to include the 'self' prefix code here
-#since there is no ambiguity as to which part of the code is being accessed.
 def self.cards_total(cards)

   #total needs to be assigned a default value of some sort